- Military Basics

 - Your Information, Tickets and Travel office can add to your fun.
 As you map out your museum visits this summer, check with the office to find additional attractions in your area.

 - You can enjoy a staycation in your new community.
 If you’re settling into a new duty station, take a break from unpacking and explore.
-Blue Star Museum visits will help you get to know the place and its people.
+Visits to Blue Star Museums will help you get to know your new community and its people.

-Make it a blockbuster summer.
-See how many Blue Star Museums you can explore.
-Be sure to take advantage of the other great opportunities your morale, welfare and recreation program offers.
+Make it a blockbuster summer by seeing how many Blue Star Museums you can explore.
+And stay up to date on the Blue Star Museums program by checking out the NEA website.
+Also, be sure to take advantage of the other great opportunities your MWR program offers.